nbarbosa/friends-feed/README.md

 ### Server side

 Make sure to properly set the MongoDB connection URI `MONGO_URI` as an environment variable.
+The dotenv plug-in allowes settings this through the `.env` file.

 Make sure to run the seed script `seed.js` by running `node seed.js`.
 This will create 3 users with the following relationships: